Contact Wasserstein Geodesics for Non-Conservative Schr\"odinger Bridges: Results

 \textbf{Single cell sequencing.~~~} Next, we reconstruct stem cell differentiation dynamics from a series of isolated cellular snapshots.
 We use the Embryoid Body (EB) dataset from \cite{moon2019visualizing}, which tracks cell state progression across five developmental stages $[t_0, t_1, t_2, t_3, t_4]$.
 Cell differentiation is fundamentally a non-conservative biological process~\citep{zeevaert2020cell, kinney2014mesenchymal} and the ability to model energy-varying bridges is essential.
 To evaluate generalization in regions with no available data, we split the dataset into a training set $[t_0, t_2, t_4]$ and a validation set $[t_1, t_3]$.
 Accordingly, the former contains the distributions $\{{\rho}_a, {\rho}_{m_2}, {\rho}_b\}$, while the latter contains $\{{\rho}_{m_1}, {\rho}_{m_3}\}$.
 The geometry of the training distributions is encoded in the potential function $U$, which penalizes paths that stray from the observed data manifold.
 Minimizing $U$ ensures the learned bridge remains close to the data manifold, enabling effective generalization.
 The combination of the data manifold guidance and an energy-varying bridge allows our approach to outperform other mmSB baselines in both reconstruction accuracy and computation time.
 Quantitative results are reported in Table~\ref{tab:cell}, with additional details and an ablation study on the importance of energy variation provided in App.~\ref{app:cell}.

-\textbf{Image generation.~~~} We also demonstrate our framework's applicability to image generation tasks.
-Given sequences of images capturing the time evolution of physical phenomena, the model aims, from a single input image, to predict the most likely terminal state of the system, along with realistic intermediate frames at unobserved time steps.
-Specifically, we use the \href{https://psl.noaa.gov/data/gridded/data.noaa.oisst.v2.highres.html}{NOAA OISST v2 High Resolution Dataset}~\citep{huang2021improvements}, which provides daily sea surface temperature averages over multiple years, the \href{https://rail-berkeley.github.io/bridgedata/}{BridgeData V2}~\citep{walke2023bridgedata} dataset, containing image snapshots of robotic manipulation tasks, and the \href{https://github.com/NVlabs/ffhq-dataset}{Flickr-Faces-HQ (FFHQ)} \citep{karras2019style} dataset, an high-resolution ($1024 \times 1024$) collection of human faces, where SB between distributions representing different categories (e.g., \emph{adults} and \emph{children}) enable unpaired image matching tasks.
-In the sea temperature prediction and robotic task reconstruction experiments, we compute the SB directly in the ambient image space.
+\textbf{Image generation.~~~} We also demonstrate our framework's applicability to image generation tasks. {Given sequences of images capturing the time evolution of physical phenomena, the model aims, from a single input image, to predict the most likely terminal state of the system, along with realistic intermediate frames at unseen time steps.
+Specifically, we use the \href{https://psl.noaa.gov/data/gridded/data.noaa.oisst.v2.highres.html}{NOAA OISST v2 High Resolution Dataset}~\citep{huang2021improvements}, which provides daily sea surface temperature averages over multiple years, and the \href{https://rail-berkeley.github.io/bridgedata/}{BridgeData V2}~\citep{walke2023bridgedata} dataset, containing image snapshots of robotic manipulation tasks.
+Our NCGSB problem can also be applied to unpaired image-matching tasks using general image datasets that do not describe dynamical systems, such as \href{https://yann.lecun.com/exdb/mnist/}{MNIST}, \href{https://www.nist.gov/itl/products-and-services/emnist-dataset}{EMNIST} , and \href{https://github.com/NVlabs/ffhq-dataset}{Flickr-Faces-HQ (FFHQ)} \citep{karras2019style}.
+For the high-resolution unpaired image-matching task on the FFHQ dataset, the SB is computed in a latent space after encoding the images with the pre-trained ALAE encoder~\citep{pidhorskyi2020adversarial}.
+For all the other datasets, we compute the SB directly in the ambient image space.
 To ensure that the generated frames remain faithful to the underlying data distribution, we introduce a potential function $U$, that penalizes deviations from the learned data manifold.
-Specifically, for samples $x^t \sim \rho^t$, $U(x^t)$ is defined as the reconstruction error, obtained via a VAE~\citep{song2025riemanniangeometric}.
-In contrast, for the high-resolution unpaired image matching task, the SB is computed in a latent space, after encoding the images via the pre-trained ALAE encoder~\citep{pidhorskyi2020adversarial}.
-Thus, no potential function is needed to align with the data distribution.
-Details on the energy behavior and extended results are provided in Apps.~\ref{app:temperature}, \ref{app:robot}, and \ref{app:unpaired}. \looseness-1
+Following the baseline \citep{liu2024generalized}, for samples $x^t \sim \rho^t$, $U(x^t)$ is defined as the reconstruction error, obtained via a VAE~\citep{song2025riemanniangeometric}.
+Details on the energy behavior and extended results are provided in Apps.~\ref{app:temperature}, \ref{app:robot}, \ref{app:unpaired}, and \ref{app:mnist}. \looseness-1}